lukeed/polka/readme.md

 Unlike the very popular [`path-to-regexp`](https://github.com/pillarjs/path-to-regexp), Polka uses string comparison to locate route matches.
 While [faster](https://github.com/lukeed/matchit#benchmarks) & more memory efficient, this does also prevent complex pattern matching.

 However, have no fear! :boom: All the basic and most commonly used patterns are supported.
-You probably only ever used these patterns in the first place :wink:
+You probably only ever used these patterns in the first place. :wink:

 > See [Comparisons](#comparisons) for the list of `RegExp`-based patterns that Polka does not support.